 ADHD AND SOCIAL SKILLS EXPERT; AUTHOR; PRESIDENT OF NEW ENGLAND COACHING SERVICES

 A passionate personal coach, author, teacher, and speaker whose work has inspired important conversations about social skills at elementary and middle schools and in homes all across the country, Caroline Maguire believes all children can shine.
 Her work is critical to parents everywhere who support children with executive function challenges struggling to show their best selves.

 Caroline Maguire, ACCG, PCC, M.Ed. has been a rock for hundreds of families who have children with ADHD who struggle to fit in socially.
 Caroline’s unique way of drawing out the best in her clients has been recognized internationally as she is invited to speak at conferences and schools around the world on topics related to coaching children and young adults with autism, ADD, ADHD, LD, executive function or social skills deficits.
 Her dedication, passion, and efforts are a direct result of her own struggles to fit in as a child with ADHD and dyslexia.

 Her first book, Why Will No One Play with Me?
-A Parent’s Guide to Coaching Your Child from Social Challenge to Success will be released in 2019.
+A Parent’s Guide to Coaching Your Child from Social Challenge to Success released in September 2019.
 In the new book, Caroline shares her proven strategies teaching parents how to use coaching with their child during all executive function skill-building sessions (as it relates to the social realm).
 The book offers readers Caroline’s successful “Play Better Plan,” a three-part program where children make noticeable progress while building confidence and enjoying a more satisfying social life.